vboussange/jaxscape/README.md

 ```

 ## Inverse problem
-You may have measured genetic distances between two populations across a landscape, and want to understand how did the landscape caused the observed genetic differentiation through its effect on gene flow across populations.
+Suppose you have measured genetic distances between populations across a landscape and want to understand how landscape features have shaped genetic differentiation by influencing gene flow.
+This is an inverse problem—a type of reverse engineering where we infer the landscape permeability for that species, that could have led to the observed genetic patterns.

 <div align="center"><img src="examples/inverse_problem/land_cover_raster.png" alt="Sensitivities"  width="600"></div>

-This is sort of a reverse engineering problem, where we want to infer the landscape connectivity that would have caused the observed genetic differentiation.
-With JAXScape, we can solve this inverse problem.
-Let's showcase this with a simple example.

-We'll assume a certain permeability matrix, and try to recover it based on a single distance information between two populations:
+JAXScape allows us to solve this problem efficiently.
+To illustrate, we will walk through a simple example where we assume a known permeability matrix and attempt to recover it using a single genetic distance measurement between two populations.

 ### Loading the land cover raster
+We begin by loading a land cover raster.

 <details>
 <summary>Click to see the code</summary>